-(3) Exhibit 8: Certifications and Resolutions-With the exception of Form HUD-424CB and Form HUD- 424CBW listed in the General Section of the SuperNOFA, and OMB Circulars A- 87 and A-21, you are required to submit signed copies of the following:

-- (a) Standard Form 424-Application for federal Assistance, including a DUNS number, an indication of whether you are delinquent on any federal debt, and compliance with Executive Order 12372 (a certification that you have submitted a copy of your application, if required, to the State agency (Single Point of Contact) for state review in accordance with Executive Order 12372).
-Refer to the General Section of the SuperNOFA for a copy of this form and instructions on how to obtain a DUNS number. - (b) Standard Form 424 Supplement, Survey on Ensuring Equal Opportunity for Applicants.
+- (3) Exhibit 8: Certifications and Resolutions-With the exception of Form HUD-424CB and Form HUD-424CBW listed in the General Section of the SuperNOFA, and OMB Circulars A-87 and A-21, you are required to submit copies of the following: - (a) Standard Form 424-Application for Federal Assistance, including a DUNS number, an indication of whether you are delinquent on any federal debt, and compliance with Executive Order 12372 (a certification that you have submitted a copy of your application, if required, to the State agency (Single Point of Contact) for state review in accordance with Executive Order 12372).
+A copy of this form and instructions on how to obtain a DUNS number are contained in the online application and the General Section of the SuperNOFA.

+(b) Standard Form 424 Supplement, Survey on Ensuring Equal Opportunity for Applicants.
 Although the information on this form will not be considered in making funding decisions, it will assist the federal government in ensuring that all qualified applicants have an equal opportunity to compete for federal funding.
-Refer to the General Section of the SuperNOFA for a copy of this form. - (c) Form HUD-424B, Applicant Assurances and Certifications.
-Refer to the General Section of the SuperNOFA for a copy of this form. - (d) Standard Form LLL-Disclosure of Lobbying Activities (if applicable).
+A copy of this form is contained in the online application and the General Section of the NOFA.

+(c) Standard Form LLL-Disclosure of Lobbying Activities (if applicable).
 A disclosure of activities conducted to influence any federal transactions.
+A copy of this form is contained in the online application and the General Section of the SuperNOFA.

-Refer to the General Section of the SuperNOFA for a copy of this form. - (e) Form HUD-2880, Applicant/ Recipient Disclosure/Update Report, including Social Security and Employee Identification Numbers.
+(d) Form HUD-2880, Applicant/ Recipient Disclosure/Update Report, including Social Security and Employee Identification Numbers.
 A disclosure of assistance from other government sources received in connection with the project.
+A copy of this form is contained in the online application and the General Section of the SuperNOFA.

-Refer to the General Section of the SuperNOFA for a copy of this form. - (f) Form HUD-2991, Certification of Consistency with the Consolidated Plan (Plan), for the jurisdiction in which the proposed project will be located.
+(e) Form HUD-2991, Certification of Consistency with the Consolidated Plan (Plan), for the jurisdiction in which the proposed project will be located.
 The certification must be made by the unit of general local government if it is required to have, or has, a complete Plan.
 Otherwise, the certification may be made by the state, or by the unit of general local government if the project will be located within the jurisdiction of the unit of general local government authorized to use an abbreviated strategy, and if it is willing to prepare such a Plan.
 All certifications must be made by the public official responsible for submitting the Plan to HUD.
-The certifications must be submitted as part of the application by the application submission deadline date set forth in the program section of the SuperNOFA.
+The certifications must be submitted as part of the application by the application submission deadline date set forth in this program section of the SuperNOFA.
 The Plan regulations are published in 24 CFR part 91.
-Refer to the General
+A copy of this form is contained in the online application and the General Section of the SuperNOFA.